MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-tp.md

 (Windows 7 and later only) Causes the worker factory at *Address* to be displayed.
 The specified *Address* must be a valid nonzero address.

 <span id="_______wqueue_______Address______"></span><span id="_______wqueue_______address______"></span><span id="_______WQUEUE_______ADDRESS______"></span> **wqueue** **** *Address*
-(Windows 7 and later only) Causes display of a work queue and NUMA node that matche the following: a specified priority, a specified NUMA node, and the pool, at a specified address, to which the NUMA node belongs. *Address* specifies the address of the pool.
+(Windows 7 and later only) Causes display of a work queue and NUMA node that matches the following: a specified priority, a specified NUMA node, and the pool, at a specified address, to which the NUMA node belongs. *Address* specifies the address of the pool.
 When the **wqueue** parameter is used, it must be followed by *Address*, *Priority*, and *Node*.

 <span id="_______Priority______"></span><span id="_______priority______"></span><span id="_______PRIORITY______"></span> *Priority*
 (Windows 7 and later only) Specifies the priority levels of the work queues to be displayed. *Priority* can be any of the following values: